All of Pembrokeshire's beaches, over 50, welcome dogs

 Guide dogs are welcome on Pembrokeshire’s beaches all year round.

-There are notice boards on all of the dog restricted beaches above, with full details of the byelaws and maps of the restricted areas.
-During the summer months there are signs out on the beach, which help you identify the start and end of a dog restriction area or you can ask one of the RNLI lifeguards patrolling the beaches.
+There are notice boards on all of the dog restricted beaches above, with full details of the bylaws and maps of the restricted areas.
+During the summer months, there are signs out on the beach, which help you identify the start and end of a dog restriction area or you can ask one of the RNLI lifeguards patrolling the beaches.
 They’ll point you in the right direction.

-This still allows you access to miles and miles of beach on which to walk your dog, with spring and autumn being ideal times to come on holiday, when the beaches are less crowded.
+This still allows you access to miles and miles of beach on which to walk your dog, with spring and autumn being ideal times to come on holiday when the beaches are less crowded.
 Pembrokeshire welcomes your best friend, but please be considerate to other beach users and remember you must always clean up after your dog.

 See the downloads page for helpful dog restriction maps for the beaches.

 Looking for somewhere to walk your best friend?
-Molly the Collie interviews six of her local friends to find out where their favourite walks are in Pembrokeshire.
+Molly the Collie interviews six of her local friends to find out where their favourite dog walks are in Pembrokeshire.